 List of beneficial uses for the receiving water, found in Regional Water Quality Control Board Basin Plans.

-c.
-Sites that discharge to an unlisted receiving water that is tributary to a sediment-sensitive waterbody, withing the Hydrologic Unit Code 10 watershed, are considered high receiving water risk sites.
+II.B.3.
+Sites that discharge to an unlisted receiving water that is tributary to a sediment-sensitive waterbody, within the Hydrologic Unit Code 10 (HUC 10) watershed scale, are considered high receiving water risk sites.

-d.
-The discharger may use a combination of the standard and site-specific risk determination methods to calculate sediment risk and receiving water risk.
-However, dischargers must use the same method to calculate the soil erodibility (K) and length-slope (LS) factors.
+II.B.4.
+The discharger may use a combination of the standard and site-specific risk determination methods to calculate the soil erodibility (K), length-slope (LS), sediment risk, and receiving water risk.

-e.
-The discharger shall calculate the site's sediment risk and receiving water risk during all phases of construction activity (e.g., demolition and pre-development site preparation, grading and land development, streets and utilities, vertical construction, final landscaping and site stabilization).
+II.B.5.
+The discharger shall calculate the site's sediment risk and receiving water risk during all phases of construction activity (e.g., demolition and pre-development site preparation, grading and land development, streets and utilities, vertical construction, final landscaping, and site stabilization).

-f.
+II.B.6.
 SMARTS will assign the higher Risk Type to the entire site for any site spanning two or more planning watersheds.

-g.
+II.B.7.
 Sites, parcels, or individual lots that are part of a larger plan of development shall include the larger plan of development in Risk Type determination.
 The discharger shall include this determination in the Permit Registration Documents submittal.

-h.
+II.B.8.
 Dischargers may request that the Regional Water Board revise the site-specific Risk Type determination values in SMARTS by providing the following information to the Regional Water Board:

-A site-specific soils test (ASTM D-422) certified by a California licensed professional engineer or geologist to determine the K factor used in the revised Risk Level determination.
+A site-specific soils test (ASTM D-422), certified by a California licensed professional engineer or geologist to determine the K factor used in the revised Risk Level determination.
 The soil testing must include the soil classification method used (e.g., Unified Soil Classification System);

 A site-specific survey of the elevation change to determine the LS factor used in the revised Risk Type determination certified by a professional licensed by the California Board of Professional Engineers, Land Surveyors and Geologists for this work; and,